 via National Geographic.

 Earth from Space is presented by Kelsea Brennan-Wessels from the ESA Web-TV virtual studios.
-The eighty-ninth edition features the coast of Guinea-Bissau and Bissagos archipelago.
+Venezuela’s island of Margarita is pictured in the ninety-sixth edition.

 Featuring Tom Shorten, Tom Dryden, Peter Storey and David Alatorre.
 This is a student project at the University of Nottingham.